staetyk/logic-gate-factory/README.md

 	x = get("0001")

-x is a lambda that acts the same as an AND gate.
+`x` is now a lambda that acts the same as an AND gate.

 	print(x(0,0))
 	print(x(0,1))